CunninglyPro/Commander/README.md

 To get started with Commander Discord Bot, follow these simple steps:

+- Install Node.js 16 or above.
 - Download the latest version of the bot from the releases page.
-- Remove `.example` from `env.example` and fill up your credentials requied for the bot to work.
+- Fill up your credentials requied for the bot to work.
-- Run the `start.bat` file to start the bot.
+- Run the `start.cmd` file to start the bot.

 <h2 align="center">Contributing</h2>